-The administrative division budget decreased by 2.57% overall due to changes in benefits expense and purchase of multi-year software licenses at a significant savings in comparison to single year purchase.
-Compensation increased for executive staff.
-Total compensation (salary and benefits) for executive staff (fire chief, deputy chief, and finance officer) to maintain external equity with comparable fire districts within the state and internal equity in comparison with the district's full-time employees represented by International Association of Firefighters Local 4299 International Association of Firefighters.
-There was also a significant increase in Line 522 10 41 08 Consulting, for public communications related to a potential levy lid lift ballot measure in November 2023.
+The administrative division budget increased by 19.5% overall due to addition on one more full-time administrative assistant position and changes in compensation for executive staff.
+Total compensation (salary and benefits) for executive staff (fire chief, deputy chief, finance officer, administrative assistant) to maintain external equity with comparable fire districts within the state and internal equity in comparison with the district's full-time employees represented by International Association of Firefighters Local 4299 International Association of Firefighters.